 (The black part is where the doctor drew a circle around the sore each visit, to track its changes in growth.)

 Just a few weeks after I took the second photo, his doctor declared that his foot was healed.

 I wish that the story had a happy ending here, but I have to add that not long after this visit, my dad spent an entire day on his tractor bush-hogging fields and created a new sore.
 Another specialist determined that he had a bone in his foot that would keep creating a sore in the same place when a lot of pressure was placed on it, unless he got it operated on.
-(He declined that option for now.)
+(He declined that option.)

 Before I give the exact regimen he followed, it’s important to know that he did all of this with the approval of his doctors.
 Surprisingly, every single one he talked to had heard of using honey on diabetic sores, yet not a single one had felt the need to suggest it to him. (!!!)

 So, what I’m saying is, if you have a diabetic ulcer/sore you should absolutely be under the care of a medical professional.
 This is just a retelling of a home remedy that helped my dad and should not be construed as medical advice for your particular situation.

 My Dad’s Honey Treatment for Diabetic Sores (and other wounds that won’t heal)

 Twice a day (around 10 a.m. & again, around 8 p.m.):

 - rub area with a disposable alcohol wipe